The Bank of England has kept interest rates at a record low of 0.5%, underlining doubts over the UK’s economic recovery.

-Interest rates reached the low back in March 2009 and have remained their ever since, being used as a tool by the then Labour government to encourage spending and ease the economic recovery in the height of the recession, but even several months after Britain officially returned to growth the rate has remained the same.
+Interest rates reached the low back in March 2009 and have remained there ever since, being used as a tool by the then Labour government to encourage spending and ease the economic recovery in the height of the recession, but even several months after Britain officially returned to growth the rate has remained the same.

 The decision is evidence that the Bank is unconvinced over the country’s economic stability, with the government currently undergoing a review of public spending.

-The decision will mean that those with tracker and variable mortgages are unlikely to see their repayments increase in the short term, although savers will once again earn little on their investments.
+The decision will mean that those with the tracker and variable mortgages are unlikely to see their repayments increase in the short term, although savers will once again earn little on their investments.

 The Bank also confirmed that it would continue to inject up to £200bn into the economy as part of its quantitative easing strategy.

 BoE Governor Mervyn King also stressed the uncertainty over the world economy and a recent tightening in credit conditions before the Treasury Select Committee last week.